Supertram set to continue thanks to huge Government funding package of £570m

 Read More

-His Autumn Budget statement is being laid out on Wednesday (October 27).
-The majority of the money is thought to be earmarked for the renewal of Supertram.
+This is part of his Autumn Budget statement which is being laid out on Wednesday (October 27).

+The full detail of the investment is yet to be revealed, but it is expected to see over £200m invested in transport improvements in Sheffield.

+This includes over £100m on Supertram, £35m on bus priority and public transport enhancements, £25m on active travel measures and £15m on local neighbourhood improvements.

 South Yorkshire mayor Dan Jarvis said he ‘fought hard’ to get the funding and that the region deserves a ‘world class transport system’.